smallstep/step-sds/README.md

 ### Using step CLI

-As we mention before we can use [step CLI](https://github.com/smallstep/cli) in lie of the `init`-flow.
+As we mention before we can use [step CLI](https://github.com/smallstep/cli) in lieu of the `init`-flow.
 Assuming that the SDS is running on sds.smallstep.com and we name the envoy client certificate as envoy.smallstep.com we can just run: